 White man called police on Black and Hispanic men at marina

-A social media video showing a white man calling the police on a group of Black and Hispanic men in Connecticut has prompted a police investigation
+A video showing a white man calling the police on a group of Black and Hispanic men in Connecticut has prompted a police investigation

 Stamford police identified the white man as city resident Steven Dudek, 57.
 He is seen on the video at a marina at Cove Island Park last Saturday telling police in a phone call the group is harassing him, saying “white lives matter too” and telling the other men his name is “God.”
 The group also alleged Dudek sprayed an irritating chemical at them.